idleberg/atom-language-nsis/README.md

 ### GitHub

-* Change to your packages directory
+Change to your Atom packages directory:

 ```
 # Windows